Lincoln County War: The Fritz insurance policy

-Killing of John Tunstall
+War

 On February 18, 1878, members of the Sheriff's posse caught up to Tunstall while he and his ranch-hands, Richard "Dick" Brewer, Billy the Kid, John Middleton, Henry Newton Brown, Robert A. Widenmann, and Fred Waite, were herding his last nine horses back to Lincoln.
 Frank Warner Angel, a special investigator for the Secretary of the Interior, later determined that Tunstall was shot in "cold blood" by Jesse Evans, William Morton, and Tom Hill.
 Tunstall's murder was witnessed from a distance by several of his men, including Richard Brewer and Billy the Kid.
 Tunstall's murder began the Lincoln County War.

 Tunstall's cowhands and other local citizens formed a group known as the Regulators to avenge his murder, since the territorial criminal justice system was controlled by allies of Murphy and Dolan.
 While the Regulators at various times consisted of dozens of American and Mexican cowboys, the main dozen or so members were known as the "iron clad", including McCarty, Richard "Dick" Brewer, Frank McNab, Doc Scurlock, Jim French, John Middleton, George Coe, Frank Coe, Jose Chavez y Chavez, Charlie Bowdre, Tom O'Folliard, Fred Waite (a Chickasaw), and Henry Newton Brown.

 The Regulators set out to apprehend the sheriff's posse members who had murdered Tunstall.
 After the Regulators were deputized by the Lincoln County justice of the peace, together with Constable Martinez, they attempted to serve the legally issued warrants to Tunstall's murderers.
 Sheriff Brady arrested and jailed Martinez and his deputies in defiance of their deputized status.
-They gained release and searched for Tunstall's murderers.
-They found Buck Morton, Dick Lloyd, and Frank Baker near the Rio Peñasco.
+They gained release and searched for Tunstall's murderers, finding Buck Morton, Dick Lloyd, and Frank Baker.
 Morton surrendered after a five-mile (8 km) running gunfight on the condition that he and his fellow deputy sheriff, Frank Baker – who had no part in the Tunstall murder but was riding with Morton and Lloyd – would be returned alive to Lincoln.
 The Regulators' captain Dick Brewer assured them they would be taken to Lincoln, but other Regulators insisted on killing the prisoners.
-One Regulator, William McCloskey, who was a friend of Morton's, resisted such action.